 The Future of Assessment and Accountability in Kentucky

-Through the United We Learn vision and the work of the Kentucky United We Learn Council, districts are piloting new ways to reflect what students know and can do—ways that value local priorities, vibrant learning experiences and shared responsibility for student success.
-Supported by the Kentucky Department of Education, these districts are helping shape how the new system works in real classrooms, schools and communities.
+Through the United We Learn vision and the work of the Kentucky United We Learn Council, districts participating in Local Laboratories of Learning are piloting new ways to reflect what students know and can do—ways that value local priorities, vibrant learning experiences, and shared responsibility for student success.
+Supported by the Kentucky Department of Education, these districts are helping shape how the new system works in real classrooms, schools, and communities.

 This page highlights district stories through short videos and spotlights that show the framework in action—from rethinking local measures of success to strengthening partnerships with families, businesses, and community organizations.
 Together, these examples illustrate how the new accountability system moves beyond compliance and toward meaningful, locally owned approaches that support every learner.